Writing templates and overlays

 Description: Test cluster

-Verify and repeat the process for prod/crustomize.yml
+Verify and repeat the process for prod/crustomize.yml but with a different

 Description.